 Changes are what editing is all about!

-Today, I delivered my editorial edit of my YA manuscript, the Child of Chaos, to my publisher.
+Today, I completed my editorial edit of my YA manuscript, the Child of Chaos.
 It addressed a bunch of issues identified by my eagle-eyed beta readers.

 Let me be clear: while I’m very proud of this work of fiction, it would not be nearly the story it is without the incredible help I received from some very good (and smart and insightful) friends, going back years.